 In women, your risk of heart disease and stroke increases after menopause.

 Family and Medical History

-If you have a close relative who has experienced heart disease, stroke or TIA (Transient ischemic attack or mini-stroke) at an early age, you are at an increased risk.
+If you have a close relative who has experienced heart disease or stroke at an early age, you are at an increased risk.
 In addition, women who have had pre-eclampsia during pregnancy have an increased risk.

 *close relative means a parent or a sibling.

 First Nations, Metis and Inuit peoples have a higher risk of heart disease. stroke than the general population.
 This is because they are more likely to have high blood pressure (hypertension) and diabetes.
 Both conditions can cause a stroke or heart disease.

 African and South Asian Heritage

 People of African or South Asian heritage have a higher risk of heart disease and stroke.
 This is because they are more likely to have high blood pressure (hypertension), diabetes or other risk factors at a younger age.

 Personal circumstances and environmental factors have an influence on your health.
 This includes things such as access to healthy food, safe drinking water, health services and social services.